angrave/shrinkwrap-python/README.md

 * [dmgbuild](https://github.com/dmgbuild/dmgbuild) (for OSX)
 * [NSIS](https://sourceforge.net/projects/nsis/) (to create a windows installer)

 Python's [Pillow](https://pypi.org/project/Pillow/) library is used to convert an app image into ico and icn image formats.
-Virtual environemt module `venv` is used to isolate libraries used by the application and libraries used by the packaging scripts.
+Python's virtual environemt module `venv` is used to isolate libraries used by the application and libraries used by the packaging scripts.

 ## Interesting stuff -